 - 4 cups cooked & shredded chicken breast

-- 3 to 4 cups shredded (12 to 16 ounces) Monterey jack cheese or another melty cheese of your choice
+- 3 to 4 cups shredded (12 to 16 ounces) Monterey jack cheese or another melty cheese of your choice, divided

-- 1/2 cup sliced green onions for the filling and enough to sprinkle on top if desired
+- 1/2 cup sliced green onions for the filling (about a small bunch) and enough to sprinkle on top when casserole is finished

 Preheat oven to 425 degrees F and spray or grease a 13 x 9″ casserole.